leta199/Rejection-Sampling/README.md

 ![Status](https://img.shields.io/badge/Status-Completed-lightgrey)

 ## METHODS AND TECHNIQUES
-**Monte Carlo Method**
-`sim_circle()` - We begin by defining a funcion that we will call to approximate the area of our circle with this method.
-- Define our set seed to allow for reproducibility.
-- Set up 10,000 runs of the simulation.
-- Randomly generate value of "r" from a uniform distribution from 1 to 4 and save to a list.
-- Find the mean of the area from the generated.

-  **Inverse CDF Method**
-  `sim_circle_2()` - For this method was also also set our seed, number of trials.
-  - Create a list of values "u" from a unifrom [0,1] distribution.
-  - Calculate radii "r" using samples from the uniform distribution.
-  - Store list of areas calculated from the radii "r" in the object "areas".

  ## VISUALISING SIMULATION
 We can compare the histogram and line graph of our generated areas and compare them to the actual probability density function of areas.